 The DSL is a member of the senior leadership team.
-Our DSL is currently the Head teacher, Mrs Clare Tilling.
-The DSL takes lead responsibility for child protection and wider safeguarding.
+Our DSLs are currently the Head teacher, Mrs Clare Tilling and the Family Support Worker FSW Erica Fearn.
+The DSLs take lead responsibility for child protection and wider safeguarding.

 During term time, the DSL, Mrs Clare Tilling, Headteacher, will be available during school hours and during the hours of Wrap Around Care, for staff to discuss any safeguarding concerns.